xyp8023/smarc2/documentation/Making a new package.md

 # Creating a new ROS2 package for SMaRC2
-Navigate to where the new package will live, and use the command `ros2 pkg create --description <ONE LINE DESC> --license mit --build-type {ament_cmake, ament_python} --maintainer-email <YOUR-EMAIL> --maintainer-name <YOUR-NAME> <PACKAGE-NAME>`
+Navigate to where the new package will live, and use the command `ros2 pkg create --description <ONE LINE DESC> --license MIT --build-type {ament_cmake, ament_python} --maintainer-email <YOUR-EMAIL> --maintainer-name <YOUR-NAME> <PACKAGE-NAME>`

 If your package is C++, use `ament_cmake`.